-- 1. A Northland College Application for Admission; - 2.
-An official college transcript from all institutions previously attended (these must be sent directly to the Office of Admission from the college of origin);
+- 1. A Northland College Application for Admission or the Common Application; - An official college transcript from all institutions attended (these must be sent directly to the Office of Admission from the college of origin);

 Applicants for transfer admission should have a minimum of 17 earned credits.
 Any college credits completed with a C- (70%) or better are considered for credit transfer.
-While there is no minimum GPA for transfer students, a 2.0 is recommended.
+Transfer students should have a minimum cumulative transferable gpa of 2.0/4.0 and be in good academic standing at their last institution attended.
 Students with college academic records below these standards may be considered for admission if other factors indicate their potential for academic success in college.
-Letters of recommendation as well as high school transcripts and test scores may be required for these students.
+Letters of recommendation, an interview and/or high school transcripts and test scores may be required for these students.